samdjstevens/ecs-microservices-workshop/docs/first-stack.md

 [+] Output ServerDNSNameOutput ServerDNSNameOutput: {"Value":{"Fn::GetAtt":["MyInstanceA12EC128","PublicDnsName"]},"Export":{"Name":"ServerDNSName"}}
 ```

-Note that the message says that the instance **may be replaced**.
-More on this below.

 Run `cdk deploy` to start the update of the deployed stack.
 Once it has completed deploying, you will see that the DNS name of the instance (which is a `t3.small`) is printed out.

 ```